JayMartMedia/docker-overview/README.md

+# Overview

+This article covers the following topics:
+- The difference between a physical server, a VM and containerization
+- Docker terminology
+- How to use Docker to:
+    - Build an image
+    - Run a basic container from an image
+    - Interact with a running container
+    - Connect multiple containers with a Docker network

 # What problem does containerization solve?

 While it is true that containerization isolates processes, that is not the actual selling point of containers.
 Isolating processes is a solved problem.
 Run each application on a separate physical server.
 Boom, problem solved.
 It's expensive, and difficult to maintain, but your processes are isolated.